 Pounding Rains Against Windows, Doors and Exterior Walls

-Over the years we have concluded that, when homeowners report a wet basement after having had rains from a certain direction, the reported basement leak is usually attributable to a water leak through the building envelope.
+Over the years we have concluded that, when homeowners report a wet basement after having had rains from a certain direction, the reported basement leak is most of the time a leak through the building envelope.

 Window frames and door frames (including patio doors) are effectively inserts in the building envelope, making it necessary to seal around the frames with caulking to prevent water from penetrating the building envelope.
 Since caulking shrinks and dries as it ages, deteriorated caulking separates from the door frame and wall surfaces over time.
 When it rains onto deteriorated caulking, or gaps in the caulking, the rain water often penetrates the building envelope.
 This water, by gravity, drains down onto the top of the foundation wall(s) and often results in reports of a leaky basement.